Islamic Law (MA/LLM)

 Prof. Mashood Baderin talks about studying islamic law at SOAS, University of London

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

 - Carry out independent research in the field of Islamic law;

-- undertake both written and oral analysis and debate on key issues in Islamic law.
+- Undertake both written and oral analysis and debate on key issues in Islamic law.